Garden Literacy With Story Stones

 Story stones for imaginative play

 Rocks and stones can be considered a “loose part”.
-That means they do not have a pre-determined way of playing with them, and children are free to use their imaginations to create stories and playscapes that best reflect their experiences, worries, frustrations or stories they need to work through.
+That means they do not have a pre-determined story attached to them, and children are free to use their imaginations to create stories and playscapes that best reflect their experiences, worries, frustrations or stories they want to work through.
 Story stones can offer an introductory opportunity to connect imaginative play with oral and written storytelling, which allows for multiple entry points for engaged story creation.
 Particularly for children who are overwhelmed by writing tasks, images painted or drawn onto stones can be exciting and inspiring sources for stories.
 As teachers, we are always inspired by the variety of stories that are generated based on one story stone.
 Every stone has a story to tell and every child will tell the story differently!

 Story telling with stones can be enhanced with other loose parts from the outdoors, such as leaves, shells, and pinecones, to expand and extend the story telling.